Gain new skills! Meet new people! Give back to the places where you love to play!

 This video shows the Ice Cave Creek Trail, built in summer 2013 with 150 volunteer-workdays.
 The 2100' of new trail replaces an unsustainable social trail lower in the canyon.

 Protecting the natural resources of our public lands is crucial to the future of the Colorado Mountain Club.
 We are dependent upon the health and condition of our mountain environment for our backcountry recreational endeavors.
 To maintain a basis of support in conserving these fragile areas, it is very important for people to be able to personally experience them through their own form of responsible recreation and to participate in giving back to their favorite places.
 The Colorado Mountain Club’s Stewardship Program embraces this solution by organizing stewardship opportunities in partnership with the U.S. Forest Service, Bureau of Land Management, National Park Service,and other non-profit organizations around the state.
 Our goal is to find that critical balance between recreation and natural resource protection that will ensure the sustainability of our treasured back country for Coloradans today and for generations to come.
+The CMC State Stewardship Program seeks to implement volunteer projects that mobilize outdoor recreationists, create partnerships, link to our key landscapes, and contribute to the success of CMC Group stewardship programs through resource development and sharing.
+The Stewardship Program engages both members and non-members in volunteerism on public lands throughout Colorado.

 In 2013, over 600 trail volunteers contributed more than 5,800 hours of service.